 How much cleaning should you expect guests to do for themselves when they stay at your property?

 Should you ask them to do the dishwashing?
 Empty the trash?
 Start a load of towels in the wash?
 Or just charge a cleaning fee and keep your expectations low?

 After all, who is going to willingly do dishes when all they’ve got to work with is a musty old sponge?!
-The good news is that many of you are getting it right, according to The Distinguished Guest’s Hospitality Quiz.
+The good news is that many of you are getting it right, according to The Distinguished Guest’s Hospitality Survey.
 Results show 68% supply a brand-new sponge for every set of guests.

 1. DISH SOAP

 I leave a fresh (or refilled), small 2 to 4 oz. bottle of dish soap for each set of guests.
 My go-to brand is Dawn because the blue bottle matches my décor (yes…it’s true), but not only that—it also cuts grease like a champ.

 Every so often, I buy a dozen of the small bottles so I have them handy, and then refill with a large economy bottle as needed.
 As soon as the bottle starts looking the worse for wear, I replace it.